 Treat them with respect.

+This is the most crucial part of knowing how to tell someone you’re not interested.
 Again—unless the person you’ve been dating has scared or intimidated you in any way, they deserve a little bit of respect.
 That’s why it’s best to end things and not just avoid them for the next three months, hoping they get the hint.
 Think about if the roles were reversed.
 Telling someone you’re no longer interested might always sting, but it’s a part of life—so, how would you want your date to break the news to you?

 You might want to keep in mind that the world’s a small place—you might end up running into this person again at some point.
 Burning a bridge, or piling on the 15 things you hated about them after delivering the news, isn’t the best way to handle things.